FM Tuner and Stellar Labs FM Yagi

 For those who want the biggest yagi with max gain and have the material plus time to build it, here's the yagi for you!

-of now, I have no plans to build it . . . but you never know???
+As of yesterday, I had no plans to build it . . . but TODAY is a different story!
+I've started to build it.

 Using AO, the design info is shown below compared to the 5el and 6el yagis.
 It's been designed for MAX F/G and low SWR at